Private Puppy Training

 Teeth brushing

-Veterinarian’s office lobby and scale (if available)
+Veterinarian’s office lobby and scale and veterinarian staff

-• How old does my puppy have to be?
+Hair cuts (breed specific) - How old does my puppy have to be?

-• What types of aggression are covered by this package?
+- What types of aggression are covered by this package?

 Food, bone, toy or bed guarding